adobe/acc_docker/ACC-Standalone/README.md

 	Password: Your password (default is neo)

 ## How to connect from client console?
->If you're using Mac or Linux as Docker server and a VM for Windows Client console, you need to replace [localhost] by your server IP
+>If you're using Mac or Linux as Docker server and a VM for Windows Client console, you need to replace [localhost] by your Docker server IP

 Connect to instance: